 Appendix 4: Current-Carrying Capacity and Voltage Drop for Cables and Flexible Cords

-This section has greatly changed from the 16th edition, so if you are a bit behind the curve, care is required in the reading of this section.
+This section was significantly changed in the 17th edition from the 16th edition, so if you are a bit behind the curve, care is required in the reading of this appendix.

 Appendix 5: Classification of External Influences